maestrosistema/GameBoy-Overlay/README.md

 # GameBoy Overlay

-# OVERVIEW
+# Overview

 ![My Image](ow.jpg)

-This is an updated version of my GameBoy overlay for RetroArch I made back in 2017 (<a href="https://forums.libretro.com/t/gameboy-touch-overlay/12469">RetroArch Forums</a>).
+This is an updated version of my GameBoy overlay for RetroArch I made back in 2017 (<a href="https://forums.libretro.com/t/gameboy-touch-overlay/12469">Libretro Forums</a>).

 I've updated it for modern 21:9 (2400x1080) screen Android devices.

+To Do List:
+- Remake GameBoy Color version
+- Remake bigger version (Like in my Libretro forum post)
+- Make GameBoy Advance (For landscape) and GBA SP (For portrait) overlays

+I'm open to suggestions!

-# INSTALLATION
+# Installation

 <b>1.</b> Download latest release.